-Tech Trends That Will Make the Internet a Safe Place for Kids
+Tech Trends That Will Make the Internet a Safe Place

 Children nowadays access the Internet daily for school or pastime starting from a very young age.
 And since they might be too young to understand potential threats and consequences of their actions, parents, educators, and online service providers are obligated to step in and make the Internet a safe place for kids.

 If you’re a parent, you already know that keeping children safe in the ‘Internet of Things’ era is an uphill task.
 However, technological advancement doesn’t only mean more risks or dangers for children online.
 Here are some technological trends that are making the Internet a safer place for children.

 The Internet of Things or IoT, in short, enables a seamless connection between multiple devices.
 In a broader sense, everyday devices contain sensors and stream data to and from the Internet.

 Ironically, many IoT devices like baby monitors and smart toys have gone from a way to protect children to devices that could put them at significant risk.

 Regulatory bodies are continuously making efforts to impose safety standards on manufacturers of such devices and toys.
 These regulations call for stronger protocols and encryption and more options available in parental controls so that parents can filter out questionable content and the amount or nature of data being collected.